wonma/100-days-of-code/log.md

 4. In the 4th cycle, I get the hang of C, D and start to feel curious about E too.
 5. And this consolidation and discovery repeat.

+---

+### Day 78: January 12, Thursday

+**Today's Progress**
+- Reviewed the use of 'render' prop: it helps share the common functionality across multiple components.

+**Thoughts**
+I'm so happy to experiene this feeling of 'Oh, I got the hang of it!'.
+Let's stick to it.
+Impossible is nothing.

 <!--

 <!-- ### Day 1: June 27, Monday